 Sometimes we've used military images to promote the World Evangelism Fund.
 "General Budget" was portrayed as leading Nazarene forces invading enemy-held territory.
 Whatever the imagery, World Evangelism Fund is these things and more.
 It's the unifying thread of Nazarene general church structure and global outreach.

-"Big deal," some of those who think of it as a tax will say.
-"Whatever you call it, we have to come up with the money.
+"Big deal," those who think of it as a tax will say.
+"Whatever youcall it, we have to come up with the money.
 What difference does a name make?"

 The World Evangelism Fund system allows us to follow a strategy in planning the worldwide operation of the church.
-During World War II, American troops island-hopping across the Pacific often talked of getting a beachhead established on islands held by enemy troops.
-By this they meant that an invasion force of assault troops would land and throw the enemy off a small section of the beach.
+During World War II, American troops island-hopping across the Pacific often talked about establishing a " beachhead" on islands held by enemy troops.
+By this, they meant that an invasion force of assault troops would land and throw the enemy off a small section of the beach.
 Then, they would use that newly conquered small area to bring in troops and supplies for a major effort to wrest that island from the enemy.
-Having World Evangelism Fund as the funding core of our cooperative global efforts has enabled Nazarenes to secure beachheads in almost 150 world areas.
+Having the World Evangelism Fund as the funding core of our cooperative global efforts has enabled Nazarenes to secure beachheads in almost 170 world areas.

-Most nations are actually mosaics of peoples.
-Parts of several of these mosaics are very responsive to the gospel.
-Some people groups are only moderately responsive.
-Some are resistant to the gospel.
+Most nations are actually mosaics of people groups.
+Parts of these mosaics may be very responsive to the gospel.
+Some people groups may be only moderately responsive.
+Some groups are often resistant to the gospel.
 This should not surprise or disturb us.
 Jesus pointed out that some areas would be more responsive than others.

 Over 200 years ago, John Wesley studied Britain's social scene.
 He tried to discern where God's preparatory, prevenient grace was at work.
 Believing that the Holy Spirit opened certain groups of men and women to God, he chose to proclaim the gospel to those responsive segments of the population.
 John Wesley was our spiritual ancestor.
 Like him, we must try to discern where the winds of the Spirit are blowing, then unfurl our sails before them.

-Our World Evangelism Fund system allows us to balance our missions resources between harvesting very responsive fields and the cultivating of unresponsive fields (looking to that day when they will become responsive).
+Our World Evangelism Fund system allows us to balance our missions resources between harvesting very responsive fields while continuing to plant and cultivate in the somewhat unresponsive fields (looking to that day when they will become responsive).
 Our cooperative World Evangelism Fund system of raising and disbursing funds avoids unduly favoring those fields generating the best stories or whose missionaries are the best deputation speakers.

 Although we employ a budget system as the financial core of our all-out effort to carry out the Great Commission, it does have certain drawbacks.
 We have to guard against the insidious tendency to degenerate into institutional survival.
-Maintenance can replace mission, and we can just fine-tune what we're now doing, improving a bit here and there while ignoring new outreach opportunities.
+Maintenance can replace mission, and we can just fine-tune what we're currently doing, improving a bit here and there while ignoring new outreach opportunities.
 The issue of control also raises its ugly head occasionally.
-One General Board reorganization sought specifically to steer us away from empire building and battles over turf.
+One General Board reorganization some years ago spcifically sought to steer us away from empire-building and battles over turf.

-World Evangelism Fund is not a tax.
-It's a way to combine resources to do what would not be possible for any individual church working on its own.
+The World Evangelism Fund is not a tax.
+It's a way to combine resources to do what is impossible for any individual church trying to fly solo and do things on its own.
 Remember Cinderella in the delightful European folktale?
 Mistreated, abused, and poorly dressed, Cinderella didn't seem to belong in the same family as her lovely sisters.
 In the end, however, she turned out to be the most beautiful and charming one in her family.
-I think World Evangelism Fund may be a Nazarene Cinderella.
-Long disguised by an ambiguous label (General Budget), World Evangelism Fund has been reviled, mistreated, and abused.
+I think the World Evangelism Fund may be a Nazarene Cinderella.
+Long disguised by an ambiguous label (General Budget), the World Evangelism Fund has been reviled, mistreated, and abused.
 Those of us who know it well, however, see it as something beautiful, helping us fulfill our global mandates. . . .[ continue reading ]

 1Who was the first to use the phrase Great Commission?
 It may have been Dutch missionary Justinian von Welz.
 He certainly is the one that popularized the words "Great Commission" to describe Matthew 28:19-20.